 How many African American women composers can most classical music lovers name?

 Florence Beatrice Price (1887-1953) was a brilliant, prize-winning, New England Conservatory trained composer of more than 300 works, including orchestral, chamber, piano and organ music, and choral and solo vocal compositions, and the first African American woman to have a symphony performed by a major American orchestra.
-Happily, musicians and audiences are now rediscovering her amazing work, long left languishing.
-What more might have been her successes, and how much more celebrated might she have been if she wasn’t an African American woman facing the Jim Crow eraand her own deep hardships as a single mother?
+Happily, musicians and audiences are now rediscovering her creative work, long left languishing.
+What more might have been her successes, and how much more celebrated might she have been if she wasn’t an African American woman facing the Jim Crow eraand deep hardships as a single mother?

 To begin with I have two handicaps— those of sex and race.
 I am a woman; and I have some Negro blood in my veins. -Florence Price to Serge Koussevitzky, 1943